courtcraw/mesadu_wdbinaries/docs/lab1.md

 To begin, open <code>inlist_project</code>.
 Set the binary masses and period to the values chosen in Task 0 using <code>m1</code>, <code>m2</code>, and <code>initial_period_in_days</code>.

 Next, let's set some orbital angular momentum controls.
-In our case, we want to include gravitational wave radiation and contributions from mass loss, while ignoring the effects of magnetic braking.
+In our case, we want to include gravitational wave radiation only, while ignoring the effects of magnetic braking and mass loss (we assume fully conservative mass transfer).
 Take a look at the MESA documentation to find the corresponding orbital jdot flags and set them accordingly.

 <hint><details>
 <summary> Hint (click here) </summary><p>